-This rule was changed to conform to federal rule.
+Committee Commentary. - This rule was changed to conform to federal rule.
 Addition of the third sentence makes facts disclosed during compromised negotiation admissible if otherwise discoverable.

-Compiler's note. - This rule is similar to Rule 408 of the Federal Rules of Evidence.
+Compiler's notes. - This rule is similar to Rule 408 of the Federal Rules of Evidence.